 The student is responsible to pay the CPLED admission fees at the time of enrolment.

-The eight-month articling requirement does not require continuous practice.
-The articling term and PREP must be completed within three years of admission as as student-at-law.
+The articling term requirement does not require continuous practice as a student-at-law.
+The articling term and PREP must be completed within three years of admission as a student-at-law.
 If an extension is needed, it must be requested prior to the expiry of the student-at-law status.
 Please review Rule 58.1 and s.
 44 of the Legal Profession Act.

 The applicant is required to complete an Application for Admission as a student-at-law and an Education Plan through their Lawyer Portal.

 When moving from the first articling portion to each subsequent portion, a new Articles of Clerkship must be submitted to Membership.
 An amended or updated education plan must be completed for each articling portion as well.

 In addition, when you as the student-at-law leave each articling portion, your principal must certify your articles through the Lawyer Portal on the “My Students” page.
 If you applied prior to April 1, 2019 by submitting paper forms, a Certificate of Principal must be submitted by each principal you have articled with.